 Volunteers are vital to the program and without them we do not ride!
 We need volunteers to groom and tack horses, walk beside disabled riders with poor balance or lead horses.
 No previous experience with horses or disabilities is necessary – you will be taught everything you need to know.
 The minimum age for volunteering in the arena with our horses and riders is 14.
 No experience required!
-Prospective volunteers between 12 and 14 are eligible to volunteer in the barn.
+Prospective volunteers aged between 12 and 14 are eligible to volunteer in the barn.

 Ride On requires that all volunteers participate in a basic training session to learn horse care, safety procedures and disability awareness.
 Volunteer training sessions are normally scheduled once a month and last approximately 3 hours.
 Prospective volunteers must sign up in advance for training sessions which are held at both the Chatsworth and Thousand Oaks locations.

 Riding lessons are available for volunteers at a nominal fee and we also offer continuing education including topics such as general horse care and stable management.

 HOW TO GET STARTED

 If you are interested in volunteering for Ride On please come by and watch a few lessons.
 This will give you the chance to see exactly what is expected of our volunteers and if it is something you really want to get involved with!
 The next step is to sign up for a volunteer training session; in the meantime we will ‘buddy’ you up with an experienced Ride On volunteer.
 Please remember to dress comfortably, wear sturdy shoes (no open toes or open heels), a cap or sunglasses and be prepared to walk for up to an hour or two.